LaneAlb-Portfolio/LA-Tevon/index.md

 ## Lane Albrecht
-I somehow enjoy coding and hopefully will be able to throw together coding and my hobby of video games in the future.
+I enjoy coding and hopefully will be able to combine coding and my hobby of video games.

 ## Game Projects